ShadowHDone/feud-app/README.md

 3. Also you need to implement 'receiveUpdateByPlayer' callback', that works same as described upper.

-4. Also you need to implement 'connectToGameByLeader' emitter to connect to game by key:
+4. Also you need to implement 'connectToGameByLeader' emitter to connect to game by id (use can get id from feud-admin application):

 ```
 socket.emit('connectToGameByLeader', {
-	key: 'c21da5a9-754c-4af0-ab4c-fa6a3417088d'
+	id: 1
 });
 ```
 Result is emitting of 'receiveUpdateByPlayer' event in this application.